caseykroll/backbone-filter-ui/README.md

 	count: integer // an integer representing how many matches are still available for this option, given which other options are active
 ```

+Hidden Filter

+The hidden filter is different from the other filters, in that it doesn't have filter options, and doesn't rely on any kind of complicated matching.
+For this reason, the processing of the hidden filter and the rendering of its UI is kept completely separate form the other filters.
+It is completely optional of course, there is no need to include it; simply don't create the hidden view in your app.
+Processing of hidden items can be turned on/off in the filtering script by setting the hiddenFilter boolean on the filter configuration object, on filter initialization.
+For demo purposes it is defaulted to active for this demo.

 How to run this: